ollymonger/whats-for-lunch/src/components/README.md

 - useState function:
 - - SetFood which sets a Food type object with specified object.
 - useState function:
-- - setError used during _setFood
+- - setError used during _setFood to set the error boolean.
-- - also used to query frontend based on returned food data.
 - Material UI for formatting

 Returns: